Sickle cell disease is the most common inherited blood disorder in the United States. Approximately 100,000 Americans

 A new technique used in conjunction with in vitro fertilization, called pre-implantation genetic diagnosis (PGD), enables parents who carry the sickle cell trait to test embryos for the defective gene before implantation, and to choose to implant only those embryos free of the sickle cell gene.

-Currently, NHGRI is conducting two studies on Sickle Cell Disease
+Currently, NIH and NHGRI is conducting studies on Sickle Cell Disease